Maserati Ghibli (M157): Ghibli

 The Ghibli was introduced at the 2013 Shanghai Auto Show and marked Maserati's entry into the mid-size executive car market as being positioned below the Quattroporte.
 The Ghibli is the first car to be underpinned by the Maserati M156 platform and was the company's best seller until the Levante crossover SUV was launched.
-The company sold 6,000 units of the car in its first year into the market, which alone exceeded the best sales figures for Maserati for 2008, which was 9,000 cars sold in total of different models.
+The company sold 6,000 units of the car in its first year into the market, which alone exceeded the best sales figures for Maserati for 2008, which was 9,000 cars sold in total consisting of different models.
 The number increased to 22,500 in 2013 and 36,448 in 2014.
 It continued to increase in 2015 due to the delay in the Levante's launch.
 The Ghibli also marks the return of the name in the US market as the Biturbo based Ghibli (AM336) was not available for sale there.